benfertig/timestamper/MAC_RUN_AND_BUILD_FROM_SOURCE.md

 Once you have downloaded the correct *Miniconda* installer for your *Mac*, run the installer to install *Python* with *Miniconda*.<br />

 ## Activate your conda environment
-**NOTE:** This section will probably not apply to most people.
-Since *Z shell* typically defaults to *Anaconda*/*Miniconda* as its base *Python* distribution, your base *conda* environment will probably be activated automatically whenever you start *Terminal*.
+**NOTE:** This section will probably not apply to most people, since *Z shell* typically defaults to *Anaconda*/*Miniconda* as its base *Python* distribution, so your base *conda* environment will probably be activated automatically whenever you start *Terminal*.
 You can find out whether your base *conda* environment is activated by seeing whether the text "(base)" appears in your command prefix when you open a new *Terminal* window.
 If you *do not* see "(base)" in your command prefix when you open a new *Terminal* window, then this section is for you.
-Otherwise, you can skip to the section titled **Run from source on Mac**.
+Otherwise, you can skip to the section titled [**Run from source on Mac**](https://github.com/benfertig/timestamper/blob/main/MAC_RUN_AND_BUILD_FROM_SOURCE.md#run-from-source-on-mac).

 When entering any *Terminal* commands found throughout the rest of this README, you **ALWAYS** need to make sure that the prefix of your Terminal input reads "(base)".
 This is an indication that all *conda*/*pip*/*python* commands will default to your custom *Anaconda*/*Miniconda* installation unless instructed otherwise.<br />